pas3rr/Stack-The-Flags/logged-in.md

 subl ./routes/api.js
 ```

 For the /login api call we can see that it takes in a couple of important function that need to be investigated.
-Let try with  validators.js
+Let try to investigate loginValidator function

 ![image](https://user-images.githubusercontent.com/32186957/101723474-5140f500-3ae7-11eb-91c9-76ec3e51b9d8.png)